edgonzalesjr/Ticketing-System-for-Incident-Management-Using-ServiceNow/README.md

 <br/>

 ## Outcome
-- Utilized the ServiceNow ticketing system to manage and resolve security incidents, optimizing workflows and incident response within a SOC environment.
+- Utilized the ServiceNow ticketing system to manage and resolve security incidents, optimizing workflows and incident response.
 - Learned incident creation, prioritization, and remediation, contributing to more efficient operations, improved team collaboration, and enhanced overall security posture.
 - Tracked incident progress, generated insightful reports, and applied continuous process improvements, resulting in faster resolution times and a more streamlined incident management process.
 - Made the organization's security setup stronger by making incident management and response more effective.